Leveraging Your Assets to Manage Your Wealth

 However, even those with the cash on hand may find it more advantageous to borrow funds to pay taxes.
 Consider a business owner who sells an interest in her company for a $2 million profit.
 She could use the proceeds to pay the long-term capital gains tax obligation of 20%, or $400,000—plus a 3.8% net investment income tax if her adjusted gross income is more than $200,000 (more than $250,000 for married filing jointly).
 Alternatively, she could borrow against her assets—such as her home's equity or her investment portfolio—allowing her to keep cash for liquidity needs or even invest the proceeds from the sale for long-term growth.

-Be aware, however, that borrowing against your investment portfolio, in particular, exposes you to additional risk in the event of a market decline.
+Be aware, however, that borrowing against your investment portfolio exposes you to additional risk in the event of a market decline.
 If the value of your collateral assets falls below a minimum threshold, you may be forced to deposit additional funds or face liquidation, which can have tax consequences.
+Similarly, borrowing against your home's equity means using your home as collateral; if the property's value falls, you could potentially owe more than the home is worth—and missing scheduled payments could lead to losing your home.
+(See "Evaluating your options.")

 Potential borrowing solutions